waneon/spelunk.nvim/README.md

 - `qf_current_marks()`
 	- Description: open current stack's mark locations in the quickfix list

+- `require('spelunk.util').get_treesitter_context(mark)`
+	- Description: specially-scoped function to get the context of the given mark, in terms of chained Treesitter contexts
+	- Disclaimer: this function is best-effort and incubatory, please open an issue if it's misbehaving and see the guide in `faqs/` for usage
+	- Parameters:
+		- `mark: VirtualBookmark`
+	- Returns: string

 ### API Questions?
 Some examples are available in th [`faqs`](faqs/) directory.
 If there's something you'd like to know how to do, please open an issue and we can see about implementing it!

+Currently there are guides on:
+- Providing a custom formatter for display filenames
+- Overriding the display function altogether to show Treesitter context instead of mark location